 30% woodland trails

-This is just an initial course description as it may change before the event.
+Please note this is an initial course description.
+The route may change before the event.

 You must be aged 16 or over on the day of the event to take part.
 Persons aged 16 or 17 must take part with either a parent, guardian or, if having obtained their parent or legal guardian’s permission, another registered participant aged 18 or over.